Peterpiotr/siguren-documentation/docs/source/operation/recovery/backup-procedure.rst

 	Switching off Backup Mode

 2. The backup mode indicator  is not illuminated .
-On the 7-segment indicator of MS controller the symbol |image058| remain active ana **Backup mode operation is still activated**.
+On the 7-segment indicator of MS Controller the symbol |image058| remain active ana **Backup mode operation is still activated**.

 .. _Switch off Backup mode light:
 .. figure:: /_img/backup/backup-light-off.png